 The castling rules are simple and derive from Chess960.
 King and rook end up on their usual squares.
 The only difference is that the king can make longer leaps than usual (or shorter, or none at all).
-All squares between king and rook must be empty and unthreatened, and neither of the pieces must have moved before.
+All squares between king and rook must be empty, and all squares between the king and its landing square must be unthreatened.
+Neither of the pieces must have moved before.
 In this example White can make a queenside castle (O-O-O) by simply moving the rook to d1 (green dot).
 He may also castle on the kingside (O-O) by jumping all the way to g1 (red dot), while the kingside rook, as usual, ends up on f1.
 Black may castle on the kingside (O-O) by moving the king rightward to g8 (green dot), or castle on the queenside by jumping to c8 (red dot).

 Curtailed castling: as an alternative rule, the king may retain its castling right only if it is placed on any of the four central files.
 In other words, if the king is positioned on the g or b file, the castling right is forfeited.
 After all, such a safety move brings certain advantages, so it should cost something.
 This restrictive rule would also enhance strategical predictability.
 This rule is at least applicable to variants with non-mirrored kings.
 (Alternative curtailed castling: in mirrored king variants, if the king is placed on the g or b file, castling is restricted to the side on which the king is placed.)

 Six relocation methods